 - Use objective criteria when making decisions.

-- If you have tried these steps and it still doesn’t work, meet with your CA.
+- If you have tried these steps and it still doesn’t work, meet with your RA.

 Roommate Starter Kit